-Aware of the suffering caused by religious or spiritual fanaticism, I choose to be respectful of all religious traditions which teach compassion, and to accept that there are many paths to God.
-I choose to acknowledge that I am not better than others and that my path is only one of the many ways that people have listened to God's voice.
-I choose to be mindful of my limitations with the Divine, so I will practice proof of humility.
-Yet, I will enthusiastically seek what I find compelling, and encourage others to explore that which has moved me.
+Aware of the suffering caused by fundamentalism and rigidity, I choose to be respectful of all compassionate faith, and accept that there are many paths to a spiritual life.
+I realize that what worked for me may not work for others, and that my way is only one of many ways.
+I choose to be mindful of my limitations, and to practice proof of humility to teach what cannot be taught by other means.

 Aware of the suffering caused by the disregard of others, our failure to comfort those facing challenging adaptations, and commitments, I choose to heal damage resulting from the trauma of over correcting misguided and unacknowleged complaints, and providing relief to those engaged in transformation.

 Aware of the suffering caused by selfishness, I choose to align my will with our common good to share with others on life's journey, and to see my life as an evolution with others.
 To know our selves better, I choose to meditate on the reality of Presence, and my place within it.

 Aware of the separation and distraction caused by financial insecurity, I choose to work toward a day of rest, and pursue rest as an honorable goal.
 I will work within my community to accept the transformations to come as inevitable, and set aside time for prayer, contemplation, and acceptance.